-- All shoes must be kept clean and in good repair. - Sandals, clogs, open-toed shoes and athletic shoes may be worn while on the academic campus. - Students participating in lab activities are required to wear closed toe shoes at all times.
+- All shoes must be kept clean and in good repair. - Sandals, clogs, open-toed shoes and athletic shoes may be worn while on the academic campus. - Phlebotomy students are required to wear closed toe shoes at all times.

 KPSAHS Clinical Dress Policy